OSVVM/OSVVM/README.md

-# The OSVVM Utility Library
+# The OSVVM Verification Utility Library
-The [OSVVM utility library](https://github.com/osvvm/osvvm) implements advanced verification capabilities that are simple to use and feel like built-in language features.
+The [OSVVM verification utility library](https://github.com/osvvm/osvvm) implements advanced verification capabilities that are simple to use and feel like built-in language features.
 These include:

   - Transaction-Level Modeling (TbUtilPkg, ResolutionPkg)
   - Constrained Random test generation (RandomPkg)